WWE News: Toronto Announced As Location For ‘SummerSlam’ 2019

-For the last four years, SummerSlam has taken place in the Barclays Center and the fans of New York have absolutely loved it.
-For the six years prior to that, the huge WWE pay-per-view was held at the Staples Center in Los Angles, but then, it decided to jump across the country.
-Now, WWE has decided to move the PPV again, but this time, they’re heading across the border as the 2019 event will take place in Toronto.
+For the last four years, SummerSlam has taken place in the Barclays Center, and the fans of New York have absolutely loved it.
+For the six years prior to that, the huge WWE pay-per-view was held at the Staples Center in Los Angeles, but then, it decided to jump across the country.
+Now, WWE has decided to move the PPV again, but this time, they’re heading across the border, as the 2019 event will take place in Toronto.

 On Monday afternoon, ET Canada exclusively revealed that one of the big four WWE pay-per-views of the year would be heading back to Toronto next year.
 Yes, SummerSlam and all that comes with it in that busy week leading up to the PPV will be in Toronto for 2019.